Melbourne Electrician Follows COVID-19 Health and Safety Protocol

 • reconsider work-related travel and implement other methods of communication

-• remind workers that they have a duty to take reasonable care for their own health and safety and to not adversely affect the health and safety of others.
+• remind workers that they have a duty to take reasonable care of their own health and safety and not adversely affect the health and safety of others.

 Electrician disinfecting their work vehicle during COVID pandemic